> American Psychiatric Nursing Foundation

 The Relationship of PostTraumatic Growth to Depressive Symptoms and Physical Health in Spouses of U.S.

-I need your help!
-The APNF is continuing the fundraising campaign we began at the 2012 Annual Conference in Pittsburgh.
-If every member contributed “a dime a day, two nickels or 10 pennies a day” - an annual contribution of $36.50 - we could make a significant impact on APNA and future initiatives benefiting our profession.
+The APNF is continuing its fundraising campaign!
+If every member contributes a dime a day - an annual contribution of $36.50 - we can make a significant impact on future initiatives benefiting our profession and on efforts to preserve the history of psychiatric mental health nursing.

 View all tags